Get News & Updates Directly To Your Inbox

-Sometimes, it doesn’t function as it should.
-Thyroid conditions can be gender specific.
-Women get thyroid cancer more often than men do.
-Also, people between the ages of 45 and 69 are more likely to get thyroid cancer than people of other ages.
+Sometimes, the thyroid doesn’t function as it should.
+It might develop solid or fluid-filled nodules (lumps on the neck) that can be cancerous.
+Women get thyroid cancer more often than men.
+People between the ages of 45 and 69 are more likely to get thyroid cancer than other age groups.

-Thyroid cancer may be treated with surgery, radioactive iodine therapy (RAI), radiation therapy, chemotherapy, or a combination of these.
+Thyroid cancer may be treated with surgery, radioactive iodine therapy (RAI), radiation therapy, chemotherapy, or a combination.

-With surgery, the tumor is removed from the thyroid while leaving as much of the thyroid as possible intact.
+Surgery removes the tumor while leaving as much of the thyroid intact as possible.

 Radioactive iodine therapy kills cancer cells using radioactive iodine.

 Radiation therapy uses X-rays to kill cancer cells.
-It is used to shrink a tumor before surgery and to get rid of any remaining cancer cells after surgery.
-Sometimes it is used to treat cancers that cannot be surgically removed.
+It helps shrink tumors before surgery and gets rid of any remaining cancer cells after surgery.
+It’s also used to treat cancers that cannot be surgically removed.

-Chemotherapy is used to help prevent the cancer from spreading to other parts of the body.
-In thyroid cancer, chemotherapy is less effective and usually used when the cancer has spread or has not responded to the radioiodine treatment.
+Chemotherapy helps prevent cancer from spreading to other parts of the body.
+With thyroid cancer, chemotherapy is less effective, so it’s usually used when the cancer has spread or failed to respond to radioiodine treatment.

-Treatments are designed to destroy and remove as much of the cancer as possible to keep it from growing, spreading or returning.
-Sometimes treatment is aimed at relieving pain and other symptoms that can make breathing and swallowing difficult.
+In every case, treatments are designed to destroy cancer and keep it from growing, spreading and returning.
+Sometimes treatment is focused on relieving pain and symptoms that make breathing and swallowing difficult.